Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 \subsubsection{The Randomness Assumption}

 We will make two main kinds of assumptions about the way examples are generated.
-The standard assumption is the randomness one (to be clear, the usual i.i.d. assumption commonly employed in the statistical setting): the examples we observe are sampled independently from some unknown probability distribution $P$ on $\mathbf{Z}$.
+The standard assumption is the usual i.i.d. one commonly employed in the statistical setting: the examples we observe are sampled independently from some unknown probability distribution $P$ on $\mathbf{Z}$.
 Equivalently, the infinite sequence $z_1, z_2, \dots$ is drawn from the power probability distribution $P^{\infty}$ in $\mathbf{Z}^{\infty}$.

 Under the exchangeability assumption, instead, the sequence $(z_1, \dots, z_n)$ is generated from a probability distribution that is exchangeable: for any permutation $\pi$ of the set $\{1, \dots, n\}$, the joint probability distribution of the permuted sequence $(z_{\pi(1)}, \dots, z_{\pi(n)})$ is the same as the distribution of the original sequence.
 In an identical way, the $n!$ different orderings are equally likely.
 It is possible to extend the definition of exchangeability to the case of an infinite sequence of variables: $z_1, z_2, \dots$ are exchangeable if $z_1, \dots, z_N$ are exchangeable for every $N$.